discord-mafia/discord-mafia-rich-presence/README.md

 # Discord Mafia Rich Presence

-A rust program to "advertise" the discord mafia server as a discord rich presence/
+A rust program to "advertise" the discord mafia server as a discord rich presence

 ## Getting Started